Measure And Optimize Largest Contentful Paint (LCP)

 Keep in mind that the document request is also always render-blocking, so reducing the Time to First Byte of your server response will also improve the Largest Contentful Paint.

-You'll need to find out what the image URL is and how you can make that request finish faster.
-In DebugBear the LCP image is highlighted with an LCP badge.
+Large hero images, while visually impactful, are often the culprits behind poor Largest Contentful Paint scores.
+In this case you need to find find out what the image URL is and how you can make that network request finish faster.
+In DebugBear the LCP image is highlighted in the request waterfall with an LCP badge.

 How can you make the image load faster?

 - Image compression: a smaller image file will take less time to load than a large one.
-Use modern formats like WebP and AVIF.
+Use modern formats like WebP and AVIF to speed up the largest image.

 - Shorten request chains: check the request initiator to see if the image is referenced in the body HTML of the document.
 If it isn't then you can move on to investigating how to speed up the resource that does initiate the LCP image request